-A retail audit system helps multi-unit retailers achieve store-level compliance with operational, service and merchandising standards.
+A retail audit system helps multi-unit retailers achieve store-level compliance with brand standards such as operations, service and merchandising standards.
 How can retail audits help Quick Service Restaurants (QSRs) and why do QSRs need retail audits?

-Here are 10 years why QSRs industry needs retail audits.
+Here are 10 reasons why the QSR industry needs retail audits.

 Here is a sample Food Safety Checklist to get you started.